TomShacham/shacks/README.md

 ## Todo

 - example app (idea is to iterate the library through using it to actually build stuff)
-  - example authentication - create users, sessions, reset password etc
+  - example authentication - sessions, reset password etc
+  - do headers really come through as string[]
+  - move body parameter to the end and make optional in Route.post,put etc
   - static file handler
   - simple json api
   - example monorepo sharing a client across it
   - open telemetry tracing
   - streaming files to db eg csv with manipulation on the fly including totals
-  - streaming files to s3
   - browser testing
   - deploy to cloudflare and use wrangler to test it locally
   - pulumi? or some IaC to define our service